Intro – Grant the Butcher or Hero?

 These tactics had become outdated because of the invention and implementation of the rifle.
 However, few of these generals knew the impact that this technology would have and continued to use Napoleonic tactics.
 Some would see it towards the end of the war, however, the damage had already been done and nearly 750,000 Americans were already dead (Rank, 2019).

-Grant the Hero of the Union Army
+Grant the Hero, not Grant the Butcher, of the Union Army

 So, if we look at Ulysses S. Grant’s statistics, we see that they are consistently much lower than the Confederate casualty rates, including Robert E. Lee.
 We also see that there was a dire need to end the war due to the disease and destruction that was a result of the war dragging on.
 Finally, we see that the new technology played a role in the high casualty rates throughout the war.